lpekarek/FRIED_POTATO/README.md

 Parameters can be changed directly in the Graphical User Interface (GUI).
 For more setting options refer to the "Advanced Settings" tab, which includes all adjustable parameters.
-When the parameters are optimized, default parameters can be changed in the POTATO_config file, so they will be loaded when the GUI is started.
+When the parameters are optimized, default parameters can be changed in the FRIED_POTATO_config file, so they will be loaded when the GUI is started.
 The parameters are read in once the analysis starts and for the force-ramp analysis the used parameters are exported in json format.

 **Output**
-  POTATO creates an "Analysis" folder with timestamp in the analysed directory.
+  FRIED POTATO creates an "Analysis" folder with timestamp in the analysed directory.
 	The "Refresh" button loads the last saved image and displays the progress in the GUI.
 	In the "Advanced Settings" tab, several export settings can be set.